groceryheist/misclassificationmodels/README.md

 #> z           -0.32240014 -0.4192639 -0.2255364
 ```

-If you have information on the data generation processes of proxy and
+If you have knowledge on the data generation processes of proxy and
-ground truth, you can overide the default.
+ground truth, you can represent your knowledge as formulas and override
+the default.

 ``` r
 res2 <- glm_fixit(formula = y ~ x || w + z, data = research_data, data2 = val_data,